rogelio-wizeline/ACP/README.md

 ##### Solution and modifications:

 For this milestone, I made an `Apache Beam` file to run in `Dataflow`.
 It's intended to be used as a template on `Dataflow`.
+I also changed PostgreSQL in Cloud SQL for BigQuery, as it's *way* easier to work with BQ in Dataflow.
+BigQuery has a dataset called `transactional` where I create a table `user_reviews` with the info from the CSV file.

 ###### Creating a template